nilsjung/advanced-software-programming/readme.md

 ## Development
 Clone this repository eg: `git clone git@github.com:nilsjung/chat-application.git` and enter the created folder with `cd chat-application`.
 Run `docker-compose build && docker-compose up` or easily `make` if installed.
 At the moment the image creation takes some time.
 This has to be improved.

+If you add new dependencies first run `make clean` to remove all containing data in the images.
+Then run `make` to rebuild the dependencies.

 ### App (React-App)